MicrosoftDocs/power-platform/power-platform/alm/devops-build-tools.md

 ### Configure environment with the Application ID

-You must add the Application ID as an Application User in the Microsoft Power Platform environment you are connecting to.
+You must add the Application ID as an Application User in the Microsoft Power Platform environment you're connecting to.
 More information:  [Application user creation](/power-apps/developer/data-platform/use-single-tenant-server-server-authentication#application-user-creation).

 Ensure that the added Application User has the system administrator role assigned (available from "Manage Roles" in the security settings for the application user).